rbrito/usbmount/README.md

 regular mount command and lets regular users (i.e., not root) to unmount the filesystems, conveniently.

-Warning: carelessly removing the device/filesystem without unounting it first can (and does) lead to massive filesystem corruption and should only be performed if you know exactly what you are doing.
+Warning: carelessly removing the device/filesystem without unmounting it first can (and does) lead to massive filesystem corruption and should only be performed if you know exactly what you are doing.

 ## The Special Case of FUSE Filesystems

-Many users use removeable drives with NTFS filesystems and the user-space filesystem NTFS-3g, since it provides more flexiblity than the native module present in the Linux kernel.
+Many users use removable drives with NTFS filesystems and the user-space filesystem NTFS-3g, since it provides more flexibility than the native module present in the Linux kernel.

 Such users have difficulty when unmounting the filesystems, since they